nonomal/chinese-free-web-font-storage/src/content/post/en/performace_turbo.md

 }
 ```

-How to use in development?
+How to use this in development?

-[fontaine](https://www.npmjs.com/package/fontaine) is an excellent font fallback generation library, but it has minimal optimization for Chinese.
-Therefore, [vite-plugin-font](https://npmjs.com/package/vite-plugin-font) automatically calculates the font metrics for commonly used Chinese characters after version 1.2.0, and you only need to add the fallback name to your code.
+[fontaine](https://www.npmjs.com/package/fontaine) is an excellent font fallback generation library, but its optimization for Chinese fonts is limited.
+Therefore, after version 1.2.0, [vite-plugin-font](https://npmjs.com/package/vite-plugin-font) automatically calculates commonly used Chinese font metrics—just append the fallback names to your code.

 ## Further Reading